Minors

 Requirements

-For all the classes taught in the Galapagos, it is mandatory that students have approved the following courses: ENG 1001E Writing and Rhetoric and HSP 1003 Introduction to Tourism.
+For all classes taught in Galapagos, it is mandatory that students have passed all levels of English and HSP 1003 Introduction to Tourism.

-A minimum 3.0 GPA at the moment of applications is required.
-Students must keep this score during the program.
+A minimum GPA of 3.0 is required at the time of applications.
+Students must maintain this score throughout the program.

 Contact image